 With humanity spiraling out of control, Bodekka discovers that she can only bring humankind back on course when she begins to utilize her full feminine powers.

 Though a firm leader, she brings care and compassion back into her world.

-Boas and Qila, Bodekka’s fraternal twins form the backbone of Part Three.
-After quelling several rebellions, and raising interest in nearby star systems, the pair restore balance to humanity – heralding the beginning of the Golden Age.
+After quelling several rebellions, and raising interest in nearby star systems, the pair restore balance to humanity aiding the completion of Lutor and Bodekka’s missions.
+They herald the beginning of the New Age.

-The twins with their respective partners Sula and Pol each have a child: Zac and Meghan.
-The two offspring form the first generation of humans truly at home with an interstellar lifestyle – and who do not call any single planet home.
+The twins with partners Sula and Pol each have children named Zac and Meghan respectively.
+These two offspring form the first generation of humans truly at home with an interstellar lifestyle – and who do not call any single planet home.

 Praise for Lutor: Prophet of the New Age

 “The deeper in to it, the better it gets.” – D.P.

 “The work is thought-provoking, especially the further you delve into the book, and I really enjoyed it.” – E.T.

 “Goodness, what an ambitious project and an enjoyable read.” – J.S.

 “Enjoy the story with its eternal message; it will lift you Higher.” – S.B.